Hopefully there’ll come a time when your financial obligations start to ease up and you've got more financial freedom!

 Just as it makes sense to consider increasing insurance when your financial commitments are increasing, it’s important to think about what level of cover makes sense for you now.
 With insurance premiums generally increasing with age, making sure you don’t have too much or too little insurance cover can help you get the right balance between protecting yourself and not seeing unnecessary premiums being deducted from your super.

 With super we often say that the earlier you start, the better.
 But it’s also important to remember that it’s never too late to start!

 If you now find yourself with fewer competing financial demands, it might be the right time to consider tipping a bit of extra cash into your super.

-At some stage, most people will seek advice about their finances, and in particular as they’re preparing for retirement.
-Getting the right kind of financial advice can make a big difference.
+At some stage most people will seek advice about their finances, particularly as they’re preparing for retirement.
+Getting the right kind of financial advice for your situation can make a big difference.
 It can help give you more confidence that your planning is on track for the future, or if it’s not on track, it can help you put some strategies and goals in place to improve your outcomes.
 Find out more about the advice options available to you as a member.

 Watch the above video to see how a financial adviser can help you plan and prepare for your financial future.

 There are a number of financial implications to consider with downsizing, so here are some ‘dos’ and ‘don’ts’ to ponder before making that important decision.
 (Source: Financial Planning Association of Australia)

 With this calculator, you can work out how to boost your retirement income by taking action now (Source: ASIC MoneySmart)